alisonmcginley/Resume/Resume.md

   <h3>Ned Ludd & Elder Hall, Portland, OR</h3>
   <p><u>Director of Finance & Operations</u> November 2016 - May 2018 <br>
   <ul>
-    <li>Managed all food and beverage operations of Ned Ludd (a full-service restaurant) and Elder Hall (A full-service event space)
+    <li>Managed all food and beverage operations of Ned Ludd (a full-service restaurant) and Elder Hall (an event space)
     </li>
     <li>Oversaw all financial operations, including budgets, forecasts, P&Ls, payroll, reconciliation of accounts, and banking
     </li>